Kubota-type formulas and supports of mixed measures: Introduction and Main Results

 As a consequence of Theorem~\ref{thm:supp_ext}, we obtain the following nesting of supports, which is analogous to \eqref{eq:supp_s_j_nested}.

 \begin{corollary} If $1\leq j \leq k \leq n-1$, then

 for $K\in\Kn$. \end{corollary} Note that the case $j=0$ is excluded from Corollary~\ref{cor:supp_s_nested} as the statement fails in that case.
-Indeed, $\supp S(B_L^{n-1}[n-1],\cdot)=\{\pm e_n\}$, while the support of $S(K[k],B_L^{n-1}[n-1-k],\cdot)$ might be all of $\sn$.
+Indeed, $\supp \Sdisk_0(K,\cdot)= \supp S(B_L^{n-1}[n-1],\cdot)=\{\pm e_n\}$, while the support of $\Sdisk_k(K,\cdot)$ might be all of $\sn$.
 For example, when $k=n-1$ and $K=B^n$.

-\paragraph*{Mixed Monge--Amp\`ere Measures} The above results are motivated by their applications to the analytic setting.
+\paragraph*{Mixed Monge--Amp\`ere Measures} The geometric results above are strongly motivated by their applications to the analytic setting.
 For a convex function $v\colon\Rn\to\R$ we denote by $\MA(v;\cdot)$ the \emph{Monge--Amp\`ere measure} associated with $v$, which is a Radon measure on $\Rn$ (see Section~\ref{se:convex_functions} for details).
 If $v$ is additionally assumed to be in $C^2(\Rn)$, then $\MA(v;\cdot)$ is absolutely continuous with respect to the Lebesgue measure on $\Rn$ and

 where $\Hess v(x)$ denotes the Hessian matrix of $v$ at $x\in\Rn$.
 Similar to the definition of the mixed area measure, the \emph{mixed Monge--Amp\`ere measure} $\MA(w_1,\ldots,w_n;\cdot)$ of convex functions $w_1,\ldots,w_n\colon \Rn\to\R$ is defined by the relation